 So, what is social engineering and why is it so important?

 Social engineering is a term used to refer to an attack strategy used by hackers.
-The attack relies primarily on human interaction and manipulation, eventually causing them to break standard security practises or reveal sensitive information.
+The attack relies primarily on human interaction and manipulation, eventually causing them to break standard security practices or reveal sensitive information.

 Social engineering relies on the exploitation and deception of individuals rather than trying to find technical vulnerabilities within a network – if your workforce is not sufficiently trained, it’s the easiest way for cybercriminals to gain access to your organisation.

-Threat actors will often disguise themselves as a trusted entity or information source in order to gain the trust of an individual (like payroll or a supplier) – As a result the victim is more willing to reveal confidential information, click on a malicious link, or grant access to an account.
+Threat actors will often disguise themselves as a trusted entity or information source in order to gain the trust of an individual (like payroll or a supplier).
+As a result, the victim is more willing to reveal confidential information, click on a malicious link, or grant access to an account.

 How does social engineering work?